The Gold Standard for Humanism in healthcare

 Overcoming the Odds in Achieving The Gold Standard

-I think that people who have vision like Arnold did, are passionate and sincere and believe in the argument for the project.
-Arnold knew that anything less than humanistic care, no matter how skilful, was less than optimal.
-He fought up the hill and he assigned me the job of getting the money and organizing and administering the foundation and doing the projects and he was the spokesperson because it was very clear that he was a well-recognized child neurologist.
+I think that people who have a vision as Arnold did, are passionate and sincere and believe in the argument for the project.
+Arnold knew that anything less than humanistic care, no matter how skillful, was less than optimal.
+He fought up the hill and he assigned me the job of getting the money and organizing and administering the foundation and doing the projects he was the spokesperson because it was very clear that he was a well-recognized child neurologist.
 He had the sixth license in the world.

 He came into a new discipline as a fellow and had 88 papers to his credit and wrote most of the textbooks on child neurology at the time, so he was credible.
 When he spoke about the need for humanism in medicine to philanthropists, they recognized that this was something very important and it was in the plea for it.
-The willingness to work for it, the willingness to develop projects that would enhance healthcare that they recognize this as genuine and true.
+The willingness to work for it, the willingness to develop projects that would enhance healthcare that they recognize as genuine.

 There were detractors, in the academic pile of bricks.
-There were people who said that Arnold is smoking opium, if he thinks they could do something about the changing medical education or influencing it.
-But, just recently I had an experience, another one of my daughters who lives here in Boston had emergency surgery this past weekend and she called me up and she said, mom, you won't believe this story.
-She told me that the doctors had been wonderful and very patience and spend a lot of time with her explaining options.
+Some people said that Arnold is smoking opium if he thinks they could do something about changing medical education or influencing it.
+But, just recently I had an experience, another one of my daughters who lives here in Boston had emergency surgery this past weekend and she called me up and she said, mom, you won’t believe this story.
+She told me that the doctors had been wonderful and very patient and spend a lot of time with her explaining options.
 She told the chief resident who came to discharger what a pleasure it was and how humanistic that she and the surgeon had been and that her parents would have been so happy to see such humanism.
-The young doctor's eyes welled up with tears and she looked at my daughter Maggie, and she said, are you the daughter of Dr Arnold Gold?
+The young doctor’s eyes welled up with tears and she looked at my daughter Maggie, and she said, are you the daughter of Dr. Arnold Gold?

 Advice to Healthcare Providers

-Humanism in medicine is not far from us, it's close to us.
-Connection between people by a health care provider who came into this profession yearning to do good and to help people, will find it easy to know what behaviors are good and project humanism, connection, relationship, trust and what aren't.
-I think the key advice I would say is keep that close to you that it's doable, it doesn't take a lot of time because one of the studies that we helped to fund a long, long time ago indicated that when doctors know how to communicate and take some interventions that help you communicate better, that your patients perceive you as spending more time with them.
+Humanism in medicine is not far from us, it’s close to us.
+The connection between people by a health care provider who came into this profession yearning to do good and to help people will find it easy to know what behaviors are good and project humanism, connection, relationship, trust, and what aren’t.
+I think the key advice I would say is to keep that close to you that it’s doable, it doesn’t take a lot of time because one of the studies that we helped to fund a long, long time ago indicated that when doctors know how to communicate and take some interventions that help you communicate better, that your patients perceive you as spending more time with them.

-So that in a study with people doctors who had communication training and those who had not that this study and it was with the University of Michigan and Columbia, indicated that the patient's thought that the doctors who had communications training spent more time with them, when indeed it was the other way around.
-So, that's number one, number two, people will tell you how to practice medicine and to some degree they have controlled when they own your practice or when you're a nurse on the floor or you're a young physician and it's going to be difficult that's the hard one, in the face of the kinds of push to see patients quickly - well you'll know them better than I what barriers are placed between you and your patient.
-Sometimes the electronic record if it's not used correctly or a barrier to your patient, you'll figure that out yourself if you are a nurse or a doctor or a social worker or anyone on the team.
-You'll be told and you'll remember that the doctors who you admire always came into the room and sat down on the same level with their patients and spoke to them.
+In a study with people doctors who had communication training and those who had not that this study and it was with the University of Michigan and Columbia, indicated that the patient’s thought that the doctors who had communications training spent more time with them when indeed it was the other way around.
+So, that’s number one, number two, people will tell you how to practice medicine and to some degree they have controlled when they own your practice or when you’re a nurse on the floor or you’re a young physician and it’s going to be difficult that’s the hard one, in the face of the kinds of a push to see patients quickly – well you’ll know them better than I what barriers are placed between you and your patient.
+Sometimes the electronic record if it’s not used correctly or is a barrier to your patient, you’ll figure that out yourself if you are a nurse a doctor a social worker, or anyone on the team.
+You’ll be told and you’ll remember that the doctors who you admire always came into the room and sat down on the same level with their patients and spoke to them.

 Key to Humanism in Medicine

-I watched the nurses and the nurses aides as they talked to her, she had dementia as well and so she would be told well I gave you a shot and let's wait and see and if it doesn't work in an hour then I'm going to call the doctor.
-They were patient and kind and even though her daughter who was staying with my daughter and me we're kept up, I couldn't stop at the say bravo for these folks who were coming in through the night over and over again.
+I watched the nurses and the nurse’s aides as they talked to her, she had dementia as well and so she would be told well I gave you a shout and let’s wait and see and if it doesn’t work in an hour then I’m going to call the doctor.
+They were patient and kind and even though her daughter who was staying with my daughter and me we’re kept up; I couldn’t stop at the say bravo for these folks who were coming in through the night repeatedly.
 Sometimes they change off, I think it’s because they had to keep their cool with her and they wanted to be kind.
 They were trying to help her.

 Medical Ethos & Societal Responsibility

-Sometimes people are overwhelmed at the prodigious aspects of the project.
+Sometimes people are overwhelmed by the prodigious aspects of the project.
 We understood something that Eleanor Roosevelt said.
-She said, the only way to begin is to begin.
-So we didn't have any big visions about what we wanted to accomplish.
-We wanted to foster what we knew was good in medicine, what my husband knew was important before research was able to support the evidence that he had imperatively.
+She said the only way to begin is to begin.
+So we didn’t have any big visions about what we wanted to accomplish.
+We wanted to foster what we knew was good in medicine, what my husband knew was important before the research was able to support the evidence that he had imperatively.

 Preserving Humanism in Medicine

-Sometimes I think about where we need to go and what we need to do to preserve humanism in medicine and what role the Arnold P foundation can continue to have.
+Sometimes I think about where we need to go what we need to do to preserve humanism in medicine and what role the Arnold P foundation can continue to have.
 We are not there yet.
 We are far from there.
-We have the people already predisposition to humanism in medicine who gets it, and understand it.
-Then we have what we call the low hanging fruit who, they get it and they're on the bandwagon.
+We have people already a predisposition to humanism in medicine who get it and understand it.
+Then we have what we call the low-hanging fruit who, they get it and they’re on the bandwagon.
 We have about over 30,000 people in the gold humanism honors society and maybe up to 35,000 now.